aimacode/aima-java/aimax-osm/README.txt

 in the build path of your project, recompile and start again.
 Then, place the mouse inside the map viewer pane.
-Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, shift-plus, shift-minus, ctrl-plus, ctrl-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
-For routing, at least two marks must be set.
+Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, shift-plus, shift-minus, alt-plus, alt-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
+For routing, at least two markers must be set.

 == Current Release: 2.0.0-AIMAX-OSM Redesign to support DBs (in preparation) ==